FIRST ALERT: Oppressive Heat, Humidity Linger Into Monday - NewsBreak

 Related

 A breezy, hot, and humid evening ahead with a few showers and storms developing, some of which may be on the strong to severe side with heavy rain, hail, and gusty winds.
-Over 15,000 customers, mostly in eastern Massachusetts, were without power as of 8:30 p.m. after a series of severe thunderstorms passed through Greater Boston.
+See the latest weather alerts here.
+By nightfall, most of the storms will weaken and fall apart as...

 Boston Doctor Explains BA.4.6, the New COVID ‘Variant of Concern'